We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 You will also find an Equestrian Statue of Cosimo I. He was responsible for the creation of the Uffizi.

 The Uffizi is just outside of Piazza della Signoria.
 This museum holds treasures of the Medici.
 Give yourself hours to explore this wonderful museum.
 You will find works by Botticelli, Michelangelo, Raphael, Rembrandt, Leonardo da Vinci and more.
-You will also have wonderful view of the Ponte Vecchio over the Arno river.
+You will also have wonderful view of the Ponte Vecchio over the Arno river and of the Duomo.

 TIP: The first Sunday of each month is a FREE ENTRANCE day.
 This means that you will NOT be able to book tickets in advance.